mibrs/GPC5L09/README.md

 ## Videos with MAX and VIZZIE

+VIZZIE is a collection of modules that allow you to work with video content.
+It is an integral part of MAX, so you can also use it together with all other objects and modules.

+This session is designed using four introductory videos from the Cycling'74 website.
+You can access them by clicking on the title of each of the sections one to four below.
+In most cases you can also just follow the screenshots and instructions to patch the projects together.
+Furthermore, you find some patches ready for download (cloning) on the top level of the repository.

+Happy Patching!

 ### 1. [A Brief Introduction to Vizzie](https://youtu.be/59sFC22NVRA)
 This is a first simple patch with a video source and some effects.
 In order to easily access the modules, click on the ```v``` and then find the module by category or typing its name in the Filter field on top.